kubecost/cluster-turndown/README.md

 * Use `kubectl` to create a kubernetes namespace `turndown`
 * Use `kubectl` to create a kubernetes secret containing the service-key in the `turndown` namespace

-Note that in order to run `create-service-key.sh` successfully, you will need:
+Note that in order to run `gke-create-service-key.sh` successfully, you will need:
 * Google Cloud, `gcloud` installed and authenticated.
 * `kubectl` installed  with target cluster in kubeconfig
     * `kubectl config current-context` should point to the target cluster before running the script.